Best Vortex Optics Should You Look at Vortex?

 Speaking of something for everyone, it’s time we looked at all the various optic types that Vortex produces.
 We’ll define several phrases and terms you’ll see throughout this article here.
 Hopefully, this will help guide you through the article, and if you feel lost, scroll back here to find your way home.

 Red Dots – Red dot optics are the simplest, most intuitive option for everything from handguns to rifles and even shotguns.
 Toss a red dot on a weapon, and you have an awesome option for 0 to 200 yards or so.
 The name red dot comes from the fact your reticle is a small, red dot.
-Once zeroed, all the shooter really needs to do is put the dot on the target and pull the trigger.
+If you’re interested in seeing more red dots, then check this out.

 Prism – Prism, or prismatic, sights are simplistic fixed power sights that mix the simplicity of a red dot with the features of a magnified optic.
 Prisms feature lower magnification settings ranging from no magnification up to 5X.
 These optics are very compact and feature glass etched reticles, illuminated reticles and often feature a robust reticle for range estimation and windage.